philipclare/philipclare.com/content/authors/admin/_index.md

 - Visitors
 ---

-Philip joined NDARC as a Research Assistant in August 2012.

-He is a Biostatistician, with a Masters in Biostatistics from the University of Sydney.
+Philip is a Biostatistician, with a Masters in Biostatistics from the University of Sydney.
 He currently works as a Biostatistician, consulting on a variety of projects for the centre.
 Philip is also undertaking a PhD in biostatistics, with a focus on causal inference in longitudinal data, under the supervision of Assoc.
 Prof. Timothy Dobbins, Prof. Richard Mattick and Assoc.
 Prof. Raimondo Bruno.